commercelayer/commercelayer-docs-api/resources/stock_locations/create_stock_location.md

 ---
-description: How to create A stock location via API
+description: How to create a stock location via API
 ---

-# Create A stock location
+# Create a stock location

 To create a new stock location, send a `POST` request to the `/api/stock_locations` endpoint, passing the resource arguments in the request body.